Charlton deSaussure is a leader in both public finance law and the Charleston community.

 - • Solid waste and stormwater management issues, particularly funding, in the state's coastal areas

-Charlton is an active leader in regional, state and local activities.
-He has served as president of the Coastal Community Foundation, South Carolina Historical Society, Gibbes Museum of Art and the Huguenot Society of South Carolina.
-In addition, he has served on the board of trustees of Spoleto Festival USA, the Society of the Cincinnati, the Governor’s Mansion Foundation, University of South Carolina Development Foundation, Charleston Museum, Woodberry Forest School, Charleston Day School, Porter-Gaud School and Yeamans Hall Club.
+Charlton has served as president of the Coastal Community Foundation, South Carolina Historical Society, Gibbes Museum of Art and the Huguenot Society of South Carolina.
+In addition, he has served on the board of trustees of Spoleto Festival USA, the Society of the Cincinnati, the Governor’s Mansion Foundation, University of South Carolina Development Foundation, Charleston Museum, the Parent's Council of Episcopal High School, Woodberry Forest School, Charleston Day School, Porter-Gaud School and Yeamans Hall Club.

 - University of South Carolina, J.D., 1978

 - The Supreme Court of the United States, 1983

 - The Best Lawyers in America© Public Finance Law (2005-2020)

 - Best Lawyers® 2019 Public Finance Law “Lawyer of the Year” Charleston

 - University of South Carolina School of Law Alumni Association “Compleat Lawyer Award” 2001

 - American Bar Association

 - National Association of Bond Lawyers

 - "The Golf Course and Grounds of Yeamans Hall," 2018